cms-DQM/dqmgui/README.md

 * ~~Add QTest result support to the API~~
 * Hanging/aborted requests don't get logged?
 * Add the alternative of /data/browse to view raw ROOT files if Rucio is not there
+  * Might still be useful but files are either on EOS or on a disk at P5 so all files are accessible anyways.
 * ~~Fix CMSSW warnings/errors~~
   * No longer applicable since the GUI will be shipped outside of CMSSW
 * ~~Make sure to zlib uncompress only strings when importing PB files~~
 * Fix the deadlock after this:
+  * The root cause of this has already been eliminated but the deadlock might still occur on multiple renderer crashes.
 ```
 2021-01-22 18:18:47,949 - INFO - helpers.logged - 47  IOService.read_block('/afs/cern.ch/work/a/akirilov/newGuiInputData/run338761/run338761_DQMLive_concat_fc937cf9d48e908d322b5390de7cb46f.pb', 122) [OK 13.8ms]
 2021-01-22 18:18:47,949 - INFO - helpers.logged - 48  IOService.read_block('/afs/cern.ch/work/a/akirilov/newGuiInputData/run338761/run338761_DQMLive_concat_fc937cf9d48e908d322b5390de7cb46f.pb', 3) [OK 8.1ms]